lestgabo/doorlocker/README.md

   - connect the Raspberri Pi with the servo (DONE)
 - Test functionality (DONE)
 - add button and LED (DONE)
-- Add login authentication on web app
+- Add login authentication on web app (DONE)
-	- using okta from npm install for login authentication
+	- using okta from npm install for login authentication (DONE)
 	- REMEMBER TO CHANGE client_id and client secret when in production